-X-linked mutation in the CD40 ligand gene causes abnormal signalling between B and T lymphocytes.
-Typically, CD40 is involved in generation of B lymphocytes with high affinity immunoglobulin.
-It is also involved in maturation of T cells.
-The disease is mild, and often only presents in later life.
+X-linked mutation in the CD40 ligand gene causes abnormal signalling between B- and T-lymphocytes.
+Typically, CD40 is involved in the generation of B-lymphocytes with high affinity immunoglobulin.
+It is also involved in the maturation of T-cells.
+The disease is mild and often only presents in later life.
 Opportunistic infections will occur.

 This is an X-linked condition causing cytoskeletal functional deficits.
-Eczema and thrombocytopenia are seen.
+Eczema and thrombocytopenia are observed.